-M W F 10:10.
+M W F 11:15.
 Evening prelim.
 R. Heck.
 The study of personal financial management at various income levels and during different stages of the family life cycle.
-Topics include the use of budgets and record keeping in achieving family economic goals, the role of credit and the need for financial counseling, economic risks and available protection, and alternative forms of saving and investment.
+Topics include the use of budgets and recordkeeping in achieving family economic goals, the role of credit and the need for financial counseling, economic risks and available protection, and alternative forms of saving and investment.

-[CE&H 320 Economics of Family Policy Fall.
-3 credits.
-Prerequisite: CEH 210.
-Not offered 1991-92.
+CE&H 320 Economics of Family Policy- Adults